ssube/taleweave-ai/docs/guides/admin.md

 If you are using a load balancer, make sure it is compatible with websockets.

+If you are running Ollama and ComfyUI on separate pods or servers, they will each need one open port.
+Any load balancers in front of the ComfyUI server must be compatible with websockets.

 ## Setup

 ### Clone the git repository